ogallagher/doc-level/readme.md

 ## Autopilot

-Once you're comfortable with results from profiling stories one at a time, you can use `--autopilot` to queue a list of stories to be profiled without user intervention.
+Once we're comfortable with results from profiling stories one at a time, we can use `--autopilot` to queue a list of stories to be profiled without user intervention.

 The `-m` limiter both when defining the start story with `-s`, and when passing in results from search history with `-H`.